Dudu7352/fractal-gen/README.md

 # Fractal Generator

-Fractal generator is a cmd tool written in the Rust programming language, capable of generating variable size images of Julia sets and the Jandelbrot set itself.
+Fractal generator is a cmd tool written in the Rust programming language, capable of generating variable size images of Julia sets and the Mandelbrot set itself.

 ## Julia sets